alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 in which case I am actually helping my colleagues and indirectly also my family.)

-About the second rule, caring more for closer people: it does not mean that you don't care about the rest.
-It can be quite useful when living in society, where many worthy causes fight for our attention: if your close people.
+About the second rule, caring more for closer people: it can be quite useful when living in society, where many worthy causes fight for our attention.
+It does not mean that you don't care about the rest;
+if your close people are well enough then it's probably time to help more distant friends and relatives.
+There is a lot of leeway here that has to be solved case by case.

-The third rule helps me when deciding if (and why) I should care about children in need, frail old people that get happy when you talk to them, and I also believe it can make us kinder to disfavored people in society.
+The third rule helps me when deciding if (and why) I should care about children in need, or speak to frail old people that get happy when you talk to them.
+I also believe it can make us kinder to disfavored people in society.
-Perhaps that blood-thirsty criminal just had a bad start in life and just needs an opportunity.
+Perhaps that convicted criminal just had a bad start in life and just deserves a fresh start.
-Or maybe that homeless person only needs attention and a house.
+Or maybe that homeless person only needs attention and an opportunity.

 # 🤖 But We Are Not Robots